Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Conclusions

 \section{Conclusions}

-In this work, we propose Factored-NeuS, a novel approach to inverse rendering that reconstructs geometry, material, and lighting from multiple views.
-Our first contribution is to simultaneously synthesize the appearance, diffuse radiance, and specular radiance during surface reconstruction, which allows the geometry to be unaffected by glossy highlights.
+In this work, we propose Factored-NeuS, a novel approach to inverse rendering that factors geometry, material, and lighting from multiple views.
+Our first contribution is to simultaneously synthesize the appearance, diffuse radiance, and specular radiance during surface reconstruction.
+The combination of volume and decoupled surface rendering allows the geometry to be unaffected by glossy highlights.
 Our second contribution is to train networks to estimate reflectance albedo and learn a visibility function supervised by continuous values based on the SDF, so that our method is capable of better decomposing material and lighting.
 Experimental results show that our method surpasses the state-of-the-art in both geometry reconstruction quality and material reconstruction quality.
-A future research direction is how to effectively decompose materials for fine structures, such as nails on a backrest of a chair.
+A future research direction is how to effectively decompose materials for fine structures.